theswanand/theswanand/README.md

 ### Hi there 👋
 I am a `web developer` with more than 5 years of experience on varied technologies like `dotnet`, `angular` and `SQL Server`.
-Currently, I am also exploring `machine learning` and `neural netwroks` to enhance my learning scope and capability.
+Currently, I am also exploring `machine learning` and `neural network` to enhance my learning scope and capabilities.

 ## Work Experience
 - 🎯 I’m currently working with BNP Paribas as a Software Engineer